corda/corda-docs-portal/content/en/platform/corda/1.6/cenm/angel-service.md

 }
 ```

-#### Jar File
+#### JAR File

-The `jarFile` parameter is the path to the JAR which the Angel Service will use to start a new Java process, there is a default file name for each managed service type:
+The `jarFile` parameter is the path to the JAR which the Angel Service uses to start a new Java process.
+There is a default file name for each managed service type:

 * `identitymanager.jar`
 * `networkmap.jar`